standardrb/standard/README.md

   messy or inconsistent code.
 - **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.
-- **Deliberate pace.** We strive to take hassle of upgrading Rubocop out of each individual team's hands and shoulder it ourselves.
+- **Deliberate pace.** We strive to take the hassle of upgrading Rubocop out of each individual team's hands and shoulder it ourselves.
 We enable about ~20% of new cops and generally choose conservative configurations for them.